 NPC Daily is a satire site, providing political and cultural commentary with wanton sarcasm.
 NPC Daily pokes fun of modern journalism and liberalism.
 If you believe one of our articles is real, it’s because the content is not too far adrift from what is published by mainstream news outlets.
 But, alas, our content is totally fictitious and is created to elicit laughs and bemusement.

 If this satirical article seems a bit familiar, it may be because this site isn't the first to make a joke about how daylight saving time adds an "extra" hour of sunlight to the day and heats the earth more than necessary (the reality is that it merely shifts the time in which daylight hours occur).
 In 2007, for instance, many readers mistook a tongue-in-cheek "letter to the editor" published in the Arkansas Democrat-Gazette as someone's genuine (and misguided) opinion on climate change.

 While daylight saving time does not add extra hours to the day, and while this quote from Ocasio-Cortez is fake, daylight saving time has its roots in energy consumption.
-According to Scientific American, Benjamin Franklin first proposed the concept in an attempt to preserve candles.
-The United States adopted the practice during World War I in order to conserve energy for the war effort.
-While energy consumption may be at the heart of daylight saving, some research has shown that the practice doesn’t conserve much energy:
+Benjamin Franklin first (jokingly) proposed the concept as a method for preserving candles, and the United States adopted the practice during World War I in order to conserve energy for the war effort.
+While energy consumption may be at the heart of daylight saving, some research has shown that the practice doesn't conserve much energy:

 Benjamin Franklin is often credited with first proposing a version of daylight time (in jest) as a way to save candles.
 The practice of pushing clocks forward to make more use of daylight hours during the warmer months was adopted as part of a global effort to conserve energy during World War I. In 1918, one senator claimed that it saved the United States $2 million in gas bills.